 3.)
 You need to know the 2018 AGI (line 7).
 If you filed separately last year there’s a place to enter both of your AGIs, otherwise, joint just goes under “Taxpayer”.

 4.)
-You need to know the PIN the client used to sign their 2018 tax return.
-Hello, which of our clients know that?
+You need to know the PIN the person used to sign their 2018 tax return.
+Hello, which of our people know that?
 (It’s printed on Form 8879, commonly known as the “efile authorization.)

 5.)
 You need to have driver’s licenses or state IDs on hand – I used the ones used on the 2018 return as nothing had expired, not sure what would happen if it had.